 Evaluate Your Traditions

 Relax, you don't have to reinvent the wheel here.
 Be sure you communicate with your partner about how your families traditionally spend Mother's Day.
-If your family never really makes a big deal and a phone call and a bouquet are the norm — there's no reason to go all out or shake things up.
+If your family never really makes a big deal and a phone call and a bouquet are the norm—there's no reason to go all out or shake things up.
 If both of you traditionally spend the day with your respective families, then it's time to compromise.
-While it may seem awkward or complicated at first, try to remember the reason for this, it's the blending and merging of two families all because of you and the love of your life.
-It's all good.
+While it may seem awkward or complicated at first, try to remember the reason for this: it's the blending and merging of two families all because of you and the love of your life.

 Create a Rotation

 One option that can help maintain tradition (and sanity) is to create a holiday rotation.
 If last year you spent Mother's Day with his family, this year it can be your turn.
-If this is the first time sticking together for the day, explain to both families your intentions of taking turns moving forward and choose together which family to begin with.
-(If you want to be super fair, you can even flip a coin.)
+If this is the first time you're sticking together for the day, explain to both families your intentions of taking turns moving forward and choose together which family to begin with (if you want to be super fair, you can even flip a coin).
 Just be certain that whichever mom you reserve for next year still feels the love!